dscgt/recycling_website/README.md

 1. Start a local instance with `npm start`
 1. In a web browser, navigate to `localhost:4200` to browse the local instance

+## Deploying this code

+1. Log in to your Firebase account with the Firebase CLI: `firebase login`
+1. Deploy the app with `ng run recycling-frontend:deploy`

+Build is part of deploy process; no need to build beforehand.

 ## About
 Made by the [Developer Student Club at Georgia Tech](https://dscgt.club/).